 \textbf{Approach.} We train five ML-based classifiers (RF, DT, SVM, DNN, XGB) on the whole CICIDS17 and CICIDS18 datasets; we confirm that such ML-NIDS obtain the same performance as prior work~\cite{engelen2021troubleshooting, liu2022error}.
 Then, we use \concap{} to generate network-traffic data of the three considered CVEs.
 We setup \concap{} accordingly, so that the target host can be ``exploited'' via the commands included in the CVE and executed on the attacker host.
 To expand our coverage (and also to show the capabilities of \concap{}), we perform the captures by varying the overarching network conditions, specifying different values for \textit{delay}, \textit{loss}, \textit{corrupt}, and \textit{duplicate}, totaling over 320 combinations.
 Indeed, from a practical viewpoint, \concap{} makes such repetitions trivial to carry out, and it is sensible to assume that an attacker may exploit any given CVE randomly, i.e., when the network conditions may be subject to bursts or noise.
 Overall, we capture 350k packets, corresponding to 4800, 640, and 1280 NetFlows for CVE-2024-47177, CVE-2024-36401, CVE-2024-2961, respectively.
 We then test our 10 models (5 per dataset) on these NetFlows.

-\textbf{Results.} We report the results in Table~\ref{tab:new_data} (in the Appendix~\ref{app:results}), which shows the average \smamath{tpr} achieved across all of our models for each CVE.
-We can see that these models are unable to reliably recognize these NetFlows as malicious (the \smamath{tpr} is always below 0.6, and below 0.25 in most cases), indicating that the attacker would likely be successful.
-From a defensive viewpoint, such an insight can be used as a signal that the ML-NIDS must be retrained---which is a trivial task since it is simply necessary to enhance the training dataset with the data generated by \concap{} and re-train the ML models (by leveraging the well-known adversarial training technique~\cite{apruzzese2023sok}.
+\textbf{Results.} We report the results in Table~\ref{tab:new_data} (Appendix~\ref{app:results}).
+Our models are unable to reliably recognize the CVE NetFlows as malicious (the \smamath{tpr} is always below 0.6, and below 0.25 in most cases).
+Such an insight can be used as a signal that the ML-NIDS must be retrained---which is a trivial task since it is simply necessary to enhance the training dataset with the data generated by \concap{} and re-train the ML models by, e.g., leveraging the well-known adversarial training technique~\cite{apruzzese2023sok}.
 (In Appendix~\ref{sapp:multistep}, we also demonstrate a full-fledged multi-step and multi-host attack by using \concap{}.)